Total Disability – Missouri Permanent Total Disability

 Future medical for life for your work injury?

 Have you suffered a work injury that will require pain medication for life; or surgery in the future; a brace; or annual doctor visits?
 If so, your lawyer should pursue a claim that includes future medical for your life.
-The workers compensation should cover all necessary medical expenses for your injury for the rest of you life.
+Workers’ compensation should cover all necessary medical expenses for your injury for the rest of your life.
 At the Law Office of James Hoffmann, we have obtained numerous trial awards and settlements mandating that the work comp insurer pay future medical, such as pain management, doctor visits, and surgery, for life for back injuries, neck injuries, knee replacements, hip replacements, and shoulder injuries.

 Contact Us Regarding your Permanent Total Disability Benefits